4 steps for navigating organizational changes

 - What will the new structure look like, and who do we need in the new structure?

-- How will success be measured and leveraged?
+- How will success be measured and leveraged using change management metrics?

 HR must approach implementation with a structured and systematic method.
 This may mean rolling out aspects of a change initiative in stages and evaluating the process with each step.
 Correcting direction is an ongoing and important part of implementing change, and HR must be willing to embrace this approach if adjustments are necessary.